A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

 Table~\ref{tab:blind_test} shows the summary of results of Diehard battery of tests, battery \emph{rabbit} of TestU01 library and NIST statistical test suite for the fixed seeds.
 In this table, for each PRNG, result (in terms of numbers of tests passed) of the testbeds per each seed is recorded.

-Note that, none of the PRNGs can pass all tests of these blind test-beds.
-However, we can notice the following: \begin{itemize} \item Among all, the LCGs minstd\_rand, Borland's LCG, rand, lrand48, MRG31k3p and the LFSRs LFSR258 and random perform very poorly.
-In case of diehard tests, these PRNGs can pass at most the runs test only, except LFSR258, which passes only the rank test of $31 \times 31$ and $31 \times 32$ matrices and runs down test.
+It is observed that, none of the PRNGs can pass all tests of these blind testbeds.
+We also notice the following: \begin{itemize}[leftmargin=1pt] \item Among all, the LCGs \verb|minstd_rand|, Borland's LCG, \verb|rand|, \verb|lrand48|, \verb|MRG31k3p| \\~and the LFSRs \verb|LFSR258| and \verb|random| perform very poorly.
+In case of diehard tests, these PRNGs can pass at most the runs test, except \verb|LFSR258|, which passes the rank test of $31 \times 31$ and $31 \times 32$ matrices and runs down test.